THE INDEPENDENT SCHOOL LEAGUE (ISL)

 Players and Coaches shall comply fully with the rulings of the officials.
 In no way, either by voice, action, or gesture, shall they demonstrate their dissatisfaction with the decisions made.
 Players must never forget that they represent their school.

 ISL schools will not tolerate at their athletic contests any spectator, either student or adult, whose behavior is disrespectful towards players, officials, coaches, or other spectators.
 Nor will ISL schools permit any type of spectator behavior that either detracts from the proper conduct of the game or disadvantages a player or team.
+If fans cheer for, not against, all shall be well.

 Examples of Unacceptable Behavior